 Now build your professional website

 You need a good website to build your brand and attract clients.
-An informative website is the best marketing tool in your arsenal.
+It’s not one of the requirements to open a salon, but an informative website is the best marketing tool in your arsenal.
 Benefits of a website include:

 - Introducing your company and the services you provide